julieg18/tims-work-bench/README.md

 # tims-work-bench
 A website for a local carpentry business.
-I built this website for friend.
  * Built with HTML, CSS(BEM nested file structure used) and JavaScript